Kurento/kurento/source/dev/development.rst

 In KMS, we have developed a custom CMake command to search a library in several places.
 This command is called **`generic_find`** and it is located in the **kms-cmake-utils** repository.

 **kms-omni-build** is an special project because it is designed to build all KMS Main Repositories from a single entry point.
-This repo brings the other KMS Main Repositories as Git submodules: it makes KMS development easier because if you build this project, you don’t need to manually install the libraries of the other KMS Main Repositories.
+This repo brings the other KMS Main Repositories as Git submodules: it makes KMS development easier because if you build this project, you don't need to manually install the libraries of the other KMS Main Repositories.
 However, all other development and support libraries must still be installed manually.

 To build KMS from sources you first have to decide on which part you want to work: